yannikmadeheim-del/pyFBS-nonlinear/docs/examples/06_ODS.rst

 Experimental example
 ********************
-Load experimental data for the operational deflection shape animation
+Load the experimental data, which will be used for the operational deflection shape animation

 .. code-block:: python